 Short-form essays should be between 1,500-2,200 words in length; written in a style that is accessible to the general educated public (i.e., avoid or take care to explain academic jargon); and should aim to provide sources and references using embedded hyperlinks to online materials wherever possible while avoiding footnotes.
 Hyperlinks should link to one or two words in a sentence and must link to the correct supporting source. court decisions should be linked once to the first reference to that case, using the full case name (i.e., “In its recent ruling in Espinoza v.
 Montana Department of Revenue, the Supreme Court held …”).

+In rare situations, Canopy Forum publishes long-form essays.
 Long-form essays should be between 2,000-5,000 words; may be more academic in nature and style, though still accessible enough to be useful and edifying to law and religion scholars outside your own specific discipline; and may utilize footnotes to provide source citations and references (citations should generally follow Bluebook citation styles – i.e., [Author], [Book/Article Title], [Journal Volume] [Journal Name] [Page Number of Article], [Specific Page of Referenced Content] ([Publication Year]).
+Contributors who wish to submit a long-form essay should submit an abstract or précis of your article for approval prior to submitting a full draft.

 Literature Highlights share important new works addressing issues at the intersection of law and religion with our thousands of readers across the world.
 We publish an excerpt or review of your book, which would include links to the book on amazon.com, and your publisher’s own website.